 - Mathematics 1021-1023 may not be used to meet this requirement.

-- Humanities include course work selected from the Departments of English, Film, Theatre
+- Humanities include course work selected from the Departments of English, Film and

-and Communication Arts, Foreign Languages, History, Philosophy and/or Women’s and
+Theatre, Foreign Languages, History, Philosophy and/or Women’s and Gender Studies.

-Gender Studies.
-Transfer course work in religious studies may be applied to fulfill
+Transfer course work in religious studies may be applied to fulfill this requirement.